 Neurological foot conditions — those caused by damage, compression, or dysfunction of the peripheral nerves serving the foot and ankle — represent some of the most challenging and functionally impactful problems in podiatric medicine.
 The foot has more nerve endings per unit area than almost any other part of the body, making nerve pathology there particularly disruptive to daily function.
 The major categories of neurological foot problems treated at Balance Foot & Ankle in Michigan include: peripheral neuropathy (diffuse nerve damage from diabetes, chemotherapy, or idiopathic causes), nerve entrapment syndromes (tarsal tunnel syndrome, Baxter’s nerve entrapment, interdigital neuritis/Morton’s neuroma), post-traumatic nerve injury, and complex regional pain syndrome (CRPS).
 Each category requires a distinct diagnostic approach and management strategy.

 The diagnostic workup for neurological foot problems at Balance Foot & Ankle includes clinical neurological examination (sensory testing with monofilament and tuning fork, reflexes, proprioception assessment), review of relevant prior nerve conduction studies, and when indicated, referral for electrodiagnostic testing (nerve conduction velocity and electromyography) to quantify nerve function.
 Treatment depends on the specific diagnosis: peripheral neuropathy responds to MLS laser therapy and EMTT in combination with nutritional optimization (alpha-lipoic acid, B12, benfotiamine); nerve entrapment syndromes respond to decompression surgery or targeted injection therapy; CRPS requires multidisciplinary management.
-Michigan patients with burning, tingling, numbness, or pain in their feet that has not responded to standard treatment should call Balance Foot & Ankle at (810) 206-1402 for a comprehensive neurological foot evaluation at our Howell or Bloomfield Hills office.
+Michigan patients with burning, tingling, numbness, or pain in their feet that has not responded to standard treatment should call Balance Foot & Ankle at (810) 206-1402 for a thorough neurological foot evaluation at our Howell or Bloomfield Hills office.

 Michigan patients with neurological foot conditions benefit from a podiatrist who collaborates actively with neurologists rather than treating in isolation.
 Balance Foot & Ankle maintains referral relationships with neurological specialists in the Livingston and Oakland county areas for nerve conduction studies, EMG testing, neurology co-management of CRPS and RLS, and spinal imaging interpretation when radicular foot pain is suspected.
 Our collaborative approach ensures patients with complex neurological foot presentations receive the diagnostic workup their condition requires — rather than being managed for months with treatments appropriate for the wrong diagnosis.
 Call (810) 206-1402 to schedule a neurological foot evaluation at our Howell or Bloomfield Hills office, where we will establish a clear diagnosis and management plan tailored to your specific condition.